GreasyBacon/newonspotify-bot/README.md

 - simplejson
 - praw
 - pytumblr
+- twython

 Updates
 --------------
-23 Oct 2013 - Fixes, script now goes through the first 5 pages of the API results (that should be enough... right?)
+- 23 Oct 2013 - Fixes, script now goes through the first 5 pages of the API results (that should be enough... right?)
-25 Oct 2013 - Fixes, script now submits to its very own Tumblr blog - newonpsotify.tumblr.com!
+- 25 Oct 2013 - Fixes, script now submits to its very own Tumblr blog - newonpsotify.tumblr.com!
+- 27 Oct 2013 - Fixes (all day every day), script now submits to its very own Twitter account - @_newonspotify!

 Plans for the future
 --------------
-- Better title submissions
 - Songkick integration (API key acquired!)
-- Twitter integration
 - A pot of gold at the end of the rainbow
 - Whatever suggestions come my way